TransferHee/NestedCD/README.md

+# Modified Chamfer Distance (MCD)

-This repository contains the official PyTorch code for the Modified Chamfer Distance metric
+This repository contains the official PyTorch code for the Modified Chamfer Distance metric from paper:

+[Novel Point Cloud Distance Metrics for Error Sensitivity Control in Deep Point Processing]

+## Requirements

-# Installation with docker
+### Installation with docker

 ```
 docker run --gpus all \